FireworksProject/Hackers_and_Hitchhikers_Guide/src/bizmodel/framework.md

 One of the biggest differentators of wildly successful firms is not so much that they predict the future, but that they define it.
-It may seem that Mark Zuckerberg is being humble by quipping that somebody else would have built Facebook if he didn't.
-But the fact of the matter remains that he did build it.
+It may seem that Mark Zuckerberg is being humble by quipping that somebody else would have built Facebook if he didn't; but the fact of the matter remains that he did build it.

 By his own admission everyone saw the trend, but Mark will be a billionaire because he *built* the future that everyone else *predicted*.
 What do you get by predicting the future?
 You get to say "I was right", along with millions of other people.

-The goal of our firm is not necessarily to be "right" about our predictions, but to build a firm that will *make* our predictions right.
+So, the goal of The Fireworks Project is not necessarily to be "right" about our predictions, but to build a firm that will *make* our predictions right.

-### Go where others will not go.
+What is our leap of faith?

+### The forgotten masses.
-We also need to be wise enough not to target the markets of the big players in our industry.
-This is not to say that we will not compete against them, but we need to carefully choose were and how those competitions are played out.
-The armies of Napoleon Bonaparte and George Washington were able to defeat larger and better equipped forces because they chose the battles to fight, and they defined how they would be fought.
+We are too smart and too talented to target the markets of the big players in our industry.
+So, we'll be fishing in the ocean of the forgotten masses instead.

+This is not to say that we will not compete, but we need to carefully choose were and how those competitions are faught.
+The armies of Napoleon Bonaparte and George Washington were able to defeat larger and better equipped forces because they chose the battles to fight; and they defined how they would be fought.

-Where are the big companies, like Microsoft, Google, and Apple uncomfortable?
+Where are Microsoft, Google, and Apple uncomfortable?
 What are some places they simply will not go?
 We need to understand how they have carved up the market to find the opportunities presented to us.

-For instance, firms like IBM and Oracle serve large, stodgy, organizations.
-Their strategy is to use expensive sales teams to work closely with their clients over long periods of time, usually in order to win long term contracts from them.
-They integrate complete "solutions", usually by piecing together technologies that they have control over, rather than the technologies that may actually be the best fit for their clients.

-So there is an opportunity there to sell integrated systems to customers that cannot afford large contracts, or do not want to be bound to one providor for long periods of time.
-This has resulted in the growth of software as a service for small businesses.

-Another example we can use is Facebook.
-Despite all the recent problems in 2010, Facebook still has social networking locked up.
-Fighting the battle for a new social networking platform on their turf is a sure bet for disaster.
-So where is Facebook uncomfortable?
-Where does their model of the World break down?
-Possibly in distributed social networks?

 The point here is not that there is no room for better enterprise software and social network platforms, but that copying the market view of IBM or Facebook is a fool's errand.
-We need to always have a contrarian model of the world when compared to the large market makers.
+We must always maintain a contrarian model of the world when compared to the large market makers.

 Of course the only way to have a contrarian model of the World, is to understand the models we are running contrary to.
 Fighting in the woods is contrary to fighting pitched battles out in the open.

 ### Appeal to emotion.
 As this is written in September of 2010 Apple Inc. has hit a lifetime high of